Skip to content

 }

-Some requests initiated by Datakit are intended to pull resources from the center or for self-identification.
-Their behavior is already atomic, cannot be split further, and these requests cannot be distributed to multiple workspaces (because Datakit needs to process the returns of these API requests and decide its subsequent behavior).
-Therefore, these APIs can only be traffic-split to one workspace at most.
+For Datakit versions before 2.0.0, some requests initiated by Datakit are for pulling resources from the center or performing self-identity recognition.
+Their behavior is already atomic, cannot be further split, and cannot be distributed to multiple workspaces (because Datakit needs to process the returns of these API requests and decide its subsequent actions).
+Therefore, these APIs can only be split to one workspace at most.

-If multiple conditions are met in the traffic splitting rules, these APIs will only be traffic-split to the workspace pointed to by the first rule that meets the condition.
+If multiple conditions are met in the splitting rules, these APIs will only be split to the workspace pointed to by the first rule that satisfies the condition.

 {